 Ildikó Szabó has recorded two CDs for Hungaroton Classic.
 “Dances of the Elves”, recorded when she was 14, presents a collection of virtuosic pieces.
 The second, a collaboration with her father, cellist Peter Szabó and conductor Zsolt Hamar released in 2014, brings back to life the music of Pablo Casals’ friend and favourite composer, Emanuel Moór.
 Her next project to be recorded in February, March 2019 focuses 20th and 21st century Hungarian music for solo cello featuring works by Kodály, Ligeti, Csaba Szabó, Kurtág and Eötvös.

-Ildikó Szabó attended the Exceptional Talents’ Class at the Franz Liszt Academy of Music, Budapest, while studying every summer with the late János Starker, and subsequently went on to study under Jens Peter Maintz at the Berlin University of the Arts where she was awarded a Master’s degree in 2018.
+Ildikó Szabó attended the Exceptional Talents’ Class at the Liszt Academy Budapest from the age of 11, while studying every summer with the late János Starker, and subsequently went on to study under Jens Peter Maintz at the Berlin University of the Arts where she was awarded a Master’s degree in 2018.
 She is currently studying for a Konzertexamen with Wolfgang Emanuel Schmidt at the Hochschule für Musik in Weimar.
 Ildikó Szabó is a scholarship holder of the Study Foundation of the German Nation currently plays an Antonio Sgarbi cello (Rome, 1894), generously loaned by the German Foundation of Musical Life.

 January, 2019 - This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by Ildikó Szabó.
 Please contact: email@example.com